MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

 <!-- tough topic, probably needs to be revised again -->

+Storing and structuring your data inside of your Firebase database requires forethought on the best way to structure your JSON tree.

 Let's take another look at the relative path for which we stored our new `Post`:

 ```
 let postRef = FIRDatabase.database().reference().child("posts").child(currentUser.uid).childByAutoId()
 ```

-Storing and structuring your data inside of your Firebase database requires forethought on the best way to structure your JSON tree.
 Another possible way of structuring our data would be to make each post a child node of a user.
-The relative path might look like this:
+If so, the relative path would look like this:

 ```
 let postRef = FIRDatabase.database().reference().child("users").child(currentUser.uid).child("posts").childByAutoId()
 ```

-In this structure, it's also easy to navigate to and find a user's post.
-However, now whenever we read a `User` object from Firebase, all of the child nodes will be returned with it.
-This means whenever we read the `User` from Firebase, all of their posts will be returned as well.
-Imagine if each time you wanted to fetch a user's information, thousands of their posts were returned with it.
-This makes reading slower and unoptimal.
+In both tree structures, it's easy to read and write data.
+However, the second tree structure comes with a disadvantage that's not immediately obvious.

+If all of the posts stored within each respective user, then anytime we want to fetch the a user object from Firebase, we'll also fetching all of the user's posts within the snapshot as well.

+If each user only has a couple posts, this isn't a big deal.
+However, in the scenario that a user has hundreds of thousands of posts, reading the user object from Firebase will return a slow response.
+In addition, storing all of the posts in memory might cause a memory warning that kills your app.

+The solution, as we've already implement is flattening our Firebase database JSON tree by separating `Post` objects into it's own root level node.
+With the `posts` subtree, individual `Post` objects will be grouped by user UIDs that will identify the poster of each subset of posts.

-To fix this, we branch `Post` into it's own node within our JSON tree and use each user's UID as a child node to group posts by UID.
-This allows us to quickly retrieve all of the user's information without retrieving all of their posts with it – because a user's data and their posts are stored in two separate locations.
-In addition, if we wanted to retrieve all of a user's posts, there's still easy way for us to navigate and read them using JSON tree structure we built.
+This tree structure allows us to quickly retrieve any user's JSON object from Firebase, without automatically retrieving their posts as well.
+In addition, if we wanted to retrieve all of a user's posts, it's easy to find the relative path to read all of a single user's posts.

-As you create apps with Firebase and practice structuring your data, you'll generally want to keep your JSON tree as flat as possible.
-Many times, this will involve a similar process as we're doing here by breaking out child nodes into thier own subtrees.
+As you create apps with Firebase and practice structuring your data, you'll want to keep your JSON tree as flat as possible.
+Many times, this will involve a similar tree structure to the one we're implementing right now.

 # Connecting our Image Upload to Creating a New Post